Camille L. OrmePartner

 Ms. Orme has been a speaker on U.S. regulatory reform and other bank regulatory issues, including at conferences and programs hosted by the American Bar Association, the Institute of International Bankers, Practising Law Institute, the Washington, D.C.
 Bar Association and the Association of the Bar of the City of New York.
 She is a Co-Chair of the ABA Banking Law Committee International Banking Subcommittee, a member of the Banking Law Committee of the Association of the Bar of the City of New York, and a past member of the Association of the Bar of the City of New York Committee on Futures Regulation.

-Ms. Orme serves as Co-Chair of the Firm's Women’s Initiative Committee and an Associate Development Partner for the Firm’s Financial Services Group.
+Ms. Orme serves as an Associate Development Partner for the Firm’s Financial Services Group.
 She has been recognized for her work in Chambers USA in Financial Services Regulation: Banking Compliance and was awarded the Best in Financial Regulation award at Euromoney Legal Media Group's Americas Women in Business Law Awards in 2016 and 2018.